-CDC review identifies public health guidance authored under Trump administration that downplayed severity of pandemic
+CDC review identifies public-health guidance authored under Trump administration that downplayed pandemic severity

 In addition, the memo said that too often, it was difficult to “decipher the core recommendations” in long guidance documents, and “the crux of what was new or changed was difficult to find.”
 But the document, a copy of which was shared with The Washington Post, does not provide specifics.

 Walensky said she plans to adopt Schuchat’s recommendations to ensure that scientific rationale for major guidance is clearly communicated — with executive summaries that identify what’s new.
-She said that key guidance will be reviewed quarterly, and briefings held for media and other public health groups when they are issued.
+She said that key guidance will be reviewed quarterly, and briefings will be held for media and other public-health groups when they are issued.

-The review also found instances where guidance used weaker language, such as “considerations” and “if feasible,” even though evidence supported a stronger recommendation.
+The review also found instances in which guidance used weaker language, such as “considerations” and “if feasible,” even though evidence supported a stronger recommendation.

 “I can’t speak to how the decisions were made or why the language was less directive than we wanted it to be,” Walensky said.
 “We need to have language that needs to be clear when the evidence base is sufficiently strong.”

-The Biden administration is focusing on the need to “offer the public a unifying message about what we’re doing and help rebuild their faith in government,” said one health official who spoke on the condition of anonymity to talk about internal policy discussions.
+President Biden’s administration is focusing on the need to “offer the public a unifying message about what we’re doing and help rebuild their faith in government,” said one health official who spoke on the condition of anonymity to talk about internal policy discussions.
 The official added that it’s harder to rebuild faith in government when people are “constantly reminded of how [the CDC] has been overridden.”

-Schuchat and about 15 to 20 CDC staff assessed the major guidance to “identify primary documents that needed updating or removal,” the memo said.
+Schuchat and about 15 to 20 CDC staff members assessed the major guidance to “identify primary documents that needed updating or removal,” the memo said.
 Agency officials had already begun assessing key recommendations related to testing and schools in October, because of concerns from clinicians and others about the need for updates as coronavirus cases surged in the fall, Schuchat said in an interview.

-On testing recommendations alone, the CDC has “36 different testing guidances that descend from one,” Schuchat said.
+Regarding testing recommendations alone, the CDC has “36 different testing guidances that descend from one,” Schuchat said.
 The agency is working on a major update, including recommendations for prisons, homeless shelters and other workplaces, the memo said.
 CDC is trying to streamline the process so one major document can cover many circumstances.

 Not all guidances have been updated to restore information removed for political reasons.
-Last May, political appointees delayed the release of and then removed warnings contained in guidance for reopening churches that said that singing in choirs can spread the coronavirus.
+In May, political appointees delayed the release of and then removed warnings contained in guidance for reopening churches that said that singing in choirs can spread the coronavirus.
 That warning has not been restored.

 Schuchat said the dangers of singing are now covered in general guidance about events and gatherings.
 “We were trying not to have to update too many different things,” she said.
 Since May, the CDC has released much more information about the importance of consistent mask use, and the agency will continue to reassess its recommendations.